pingcap/tidb-dev-guide/get-started/setup-an-ide.md

 ![debug](https://user-images.githubusercontent.com/30543181/118771847-9860bc80-b8b5-11eb-856f-4b4f21d035de.png)

  - the third config is `unit test`, which makes you can run/debug TiDB's unit test.

 ![unit test config](https://user-images.githubusercontent.com/30543181/118767852-dad3ca80-b8b0-11eb-86ae-306bd4a995bc.png)

 ![unit test](https://user-images.githubusercontent.com/30543181/118769164-7285e880-b8b2-11eb-923e-c3eaffcddfd6.png)
    And you can modify the `Directory` and `Pattern` to run other tests.

+Step 6.
+Just click the run or debug button to enjoy your time of TiDB in GoLand!

 ## vim \(optional\)